Department of Psychology

 Biography

-Christopher Green Jr. is a first-year graduate student in the Psychometric masters program.
+Christopher Green Jr. is a third-year graduate student in the Psychometric masters program.
 His primary research interest is in neuropsychological assessment for traumatic brain injuries.
 His interest motivates him to develop a cultural and physical performance sensitive AI based tasks to assess and predict neuronal activity and cognition.
 Furthermore, he is a research assistant for Dr. Bryant.
 Christopher’s secondary research interest is physiological and physical performance factors that influence cognition.
 While Christopher was earning his bachelors of science in Psychology at Morgan State University, he served as a Program Coordinator for Beat The Streets Baltimore.
 His activity in the organization brought STEM and wrestling programs to underserved students in Baltimore City.
 In addition, he is a ABRET registered EEG technician, and has performed neurodiagnostics at Johns Hopkins Hospital and University of Maryland Hospital.
 He aspires to be a neuropsychologist and an advocate for diversity in STEM.

 Credentials